davicenna/davicenna.github.io/README.md

 [Home](./)&nbsp;&nbsp;&nbsp;[Resume](assets/resume.pdf)&nbsp;&nbsp;&nbsp;[Other](./other.html)&nbsp;&nbsp;&nbsp;[Gallery](./gallery.html)

 ## About
 I am a Master of Economic Policy student at the Research School of Economics, The Australian National University, and a recipient of the LPDP scholarship by Indonesia's Ministry of Finance.
-My current research interest lies in the area of development economics and labour economics, utilising impact evaluation methods to explore causal relationships.
+My current research interest lies in the area of development economics and labour economics.
+I am currently exploring the effects of early life exposure to air pollution from the 1997 Indonesian forest fires on cognitive development and mental health for my masters research project.

 ## Education
 - Master of Economic Policy - The Australian National University (ANU) (_Feb 2023 - Present_)
 - Bachelor of Economics - Universitas Gadjah Mada (UGM) (_Aug 2018 - Jun 2022_)

 ## Experience